Alexander-Protasenya/Tulur.JsRouter/README.md

 <div id="content"></div>
 ```

-if you click link, you will see following:
+if you click this link, you will see following:
 ```
 id=123, name=abc
 ```

-More examples in index.mjs
+More examples in **index.mjs**

 ## Quick start
 1. Install packages (all these packages only for development mode - "devDependencies")